encodedecode-98/discord-clone/Readme.md

 ## Discord Clone

-A discord clone create using MERN stack
+A discord clone create using MERN stack , socket.io and WebRTC

 ---